ooplata/carpedia/docs/README.md

 ```

 In our case, we hold a JSON file with the car information, an ICO file that's used for the app's icon, and a PNG file that's used for the main logo.

+### What does `# %%` even mean?!
+All over our Python source files, you'll find a high amount of lines that are simply `# %%`.
+These are used for rich Jupyter support within VSCode, and separate the code in logical regions (imports, class definions, etc).
+The Python interpreter sees those as simple comments, so the code is not affected.